Things to do on Koh Tao

 Koh Tao Leisure Park

-It’s not particularly Thai, and it doesn’t really have anything to do with the island’s gorgeous nature, but a bit of mini golf is always fun, and you’ll find it here at the Koh Tao Leisure Park.
+It’s not particularly Thai, and it doesn’t really have anything to do with the island’s gorgeous nature, but a bit of mini golf is always fun, and you’ll find it here at Koh Tao Leisure Park.

-As well as mini golf, there are pool tables, darts, and a kids playground.
+As well as mini golf, there are pool tables, darts, and a kids’ playground.
 There’s even a cinema here.

 With a restaurant and bar, it’s a nice escape for the whole family when you need a break from the beaches.